Describing Functions and Phase Response Curves of Excitable Systems: Introduction

 \section{Introduction}

-The system analysis of rhythmic activity in neuronal networks is a central problem both in neuroscience and in neuromorphic engineering.
+The analysis of rhythmic activity in neuronal networks is a central problem both in neuroscience and in neuromorphic engineering.
 Traditionally, tools such as the describing function (DF) and phase response curve (PRC) have been instrumental for engineers and biologists in characterizing and predicting oscillatory behaviors~\cite{ermentrout_oscillator_1990, winfree_geometry_2001}.
-These methods provide insight into the feedback mechanisms of oscillators and into phase-locking phenomena.
-They guide much of our understanding of rhythm generation and synchronization.

-The describing function method is inherited from harmonic balance analysis, which assumes quasi-harmonic oscillations.
-In contrast, neural oscillators are known to exhibit event behaviors characterized by switch-like transients and fast-slow dynamics~\cite{marder_central_2001}.
 Excitable systems do not oscillate on their own.
-Instead, they generate action potentials (spikes) in response to triggering stimuli~\cite{izhikevich_dynamical_2006}.
-Likewise, phase response curve methods rely on variational methods that assume smooth dynamics and weak coupling.
-As such, they are not directly applicable to excitable systems.
+Instead, they only generate action potentials (spikes) in response to triggering stimuli~\cite{izhikevich_dynamical_2006}, greatly simplifying CPG design compared to using autonomous oscillators.
+Yet traditional DF/PRC methods, while insightful for oscillator mechanisms and synchronization, cannot be directly applied due to their underlying assumptions.
+The describing function method derives from harmonic balance analysis, assuming quasi-harmonic waveforms.
+In contrast, spiking neurons exhibit event-driven behaviors with switch-like transients and fast-slow dynamics~\cite{marder_central_2001}.
+Likewise, phase response curve methods rely on variational methods assuming limit cycle oscillations, rendering them unsuitable for the excitable regime.

-Motivated both by the appeal of those analysis methods and by the limitations they exhibit in neural networks, the present paper investigates how the concepts of describing function and phase response curve can be adapted to excitable systems.
-To that end, we regard an excitable system as an input-output discrete-event model mapping periodic sequences of input events (presynaptic voltage spikes) to output events (postsynaptic voltage spikes).
-The proposed describing function computes the phase shift of those sequences as a function of the period.
-We define the event phase response curve in a similar fashion: starting from a nominal periodic discrete-event oscillation, we study the phase advance or phase delay caused by periodic impulsive perturbations as a function of their relative phase to the nominal oscillator.
+This paper adapts classical DF/PRC methods for event-driven excitable networks, leveraging their strengths while addressing their limitations.
+To this end, we consider a reduced model that preserves only the map from input event timings to output event timings.
+The event describing function (eDF) quantifies the phase shift between periodic input/output event trains as a function of input period.
+Similarly, the event phase response curve (ePRC) quantifies phase shifts between perturbed and nominal event trains as a function of perturbation timing.

-Our analysis suggests that those adaptations of classical tools retain their simplicity and insight while showing strong predictive power in networks of excitable systems.
-They capture the important property that oscillations in networks of excitable nodes consist of `event sequences' rather than `harmonics'.
+Our analysis demonstrates that those adaptations of classical tools preserve their simplicity and insightfulness while showing strong predictive power in excitable networks.
+The approach draws inspiration from recent work by Huo \textit{et al.}~\cite{huo_winner-takes-all_2025}, who showed how winner-takes-all topologies with rebound excitable neurons enable intuitive CPG design.
+Ultimately, the framework delivers actionable design principles for rhythmic neuromorphic networks built from excitable components.